How To Handle Disrespectful Students

 When you take disrespectful behavior personally, two things are likely to happen:

-I’ve heard teachers say that they don’t care if they’re disliked, that it isn’t their job to have students like them.
+I’ve heard teachers say that they don’t care if they’re disliked, that it isn’t their job for students like them.
 This may be true, but it will make you a less effective teacher and make classroom management more difficult.

-You must have a bit of shrewdness in you when it comes to classroom management and understand that the most effective classroom management strategies don’t always jive with our most natural reactions.
+You must have a bit of shrewdness in you when it comes to classroom management and understand that the most effective strategies don’t always jibe with our most natural reactions.

 So how should you react?